Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Comparative Analysis of Architectures

 \textbf{Results:} Firstly, the overall accuracy performance of CIDwL and CIDwG as a function of the number of ID nodes are compared.
 To do that, we first obtained the accuracy performances of CIDwG architecture separately for different attacker locations, and then grouped them with respect to the number of ID nodes in the network.
 Then, we take the average of each of these groups to reveal the overall accuracy performance of the CIDwG architecture based on the number of participating nodes.
 The same procedure is also applied for CIDwL architecture except for the grouping as only one ID node is enrolled there.
 Please note that, in order to ensure a fair comparison, for the CIDwL architecture, only the accuracy performances of the ID nodes used in the CIDwG architecture (i.e., 0, 1, 10, 15, 8, 25, 14, 23, 24) are taken into account.

 The overall performance of the CIDwL and CIDwG architectures is shown comparatively in Figure~\ref{fig:cooperative_accr_number_ids}.
 Note that the line and bar plot shows the overall accuracy performances of CIDwL and CIDwG architectures, respectively.
 Therefore, it gives not only the comparative overall performances of the architectures, but also the change in the accuracy according to the number of ID nodes in CIDwG architecture.
-As seen here, the performance improves as the number of nodes increases for BH, SF, DI, DR, and HF attacks in CIDwG architecture, while a satisfactory performance is already obtained for IV attack with two ID nodes only.
+As seen here, the performance improves as the number of nodes increases for BH, SF, DI, DR, and HF attacks in CIDwG architecture.
+For the IV attack, however, satisfactory performance is already achieved with only two ID nodes, with a minimal reduction of $2.7\times10^{-4}$, highlighted in the magnified inset.
 As for the comparison of the architectures, CIDwG architecture yields better performance than the CIDwL architecture for all types of attacks, where the accuracy difference of the best performances ranges from less than 1\% (for IV attack) to 29.33\% (for BH attack).
-The TPR and FPR performances of the CIDwG architecture with two and nine participating nodes that give the worst and the best accuracy performance, respectively are also analyzed in detail.
-These performances are given in Table~\ref{tbl:tpr_fpr_CIDwG}.
-It is also seen here that attacks have a strong impact on the performance of TPR and FPR, and the difference in the performance of TPR and FPR reaches 21.0\% (for BH attack) and 21.8\% (for BH attack), respectively when the IDS is developed in CIDwG architecture with nine participating nodes.
-On the other hand, the participating nodes that give such an improvement (e.g., nine nodes are necessary to effectively detect the BH attack) impose an additional communication cost to the network.
-Therefore, the trade-off between accuracy, TPR, FPR, and network performance has to be balanced, which is discussed further in the next RQ.